andresch/trackfs/README.md

 `trackfs`
 =======

-`trackfs` is a read-only FUSE filesystem that splits FLAC+CUE files (FLAC files with cue sheet embedded as vorbis comment) into individual FLAC files per track.
+`trackfs` is a read-only FUSE filesystem that splits audio files that contain full albums into individual FLAC files per track.

+`trackfs` supports three flavors of album files:
+* FLAC files with embedded cuesheets (FLAC+CUE)
+* FLAC files with accompanying cuesheet
+* WAVE files with accompanying cuesheet

+Accompanying cuesheets must use the fileextension `.cue` and have the same basename as album file.

 The recommended way to use `trackfs` is using the docker image `andresch/trackfs`.
 In case you want to use `trackfs` without docker see section [Manual Installation](https://github.com/andresch/trackfs#manual-installation) below.